zqian50/apcsa_material/classwork/console_game/directions.md

 * Use the code provided for the superclass Adventurer.
 * Implement one subclass of Adventurer and test it with a driver.
 You must implement all abstract methods.
-* In the driver, the players should be declared as Adventurer and instantiated as the subclass (Adventurer player1 = new Warrior("Bob", 10);).
+* In the driver, the player should be declared as Adventurer and instantiated as the subclass (Adventurer player1 = new Warrior("Bob", 10);).
 * Your player has some HP (health points) values at the beginning of the game.
 * Your attack/support/special methods return Strings because you want the option of printing the text of what happened.